OTB without the spreadsheet

 Most buyers manage open-to-buy in a spreadsheet, and most spreadsheets are a season behind reality.
 The numbers update when someone manually transcribes them, which means the OTB that matters, the OTB at the moment you click submit on a PO, is almost never the OTB you’re looking at.
 Vendee Pro fixes this by computing OTB live from the same data that drives your POs.

-Set a budget for a category, a vendor, or a store, scoped to a season.
+Set a budget for a category, a location, or a category-at-a-location, scoped to a calendar month.
 As POs are drafted, submitted, and received, the OTB ledger moves in step.
 Your remaining OTB is always the truth, because the system reads from the same source as the PO module.

 Budgets that match how you plan